shahjen/shahjen.github.io/content/projects/irp.md

 summary: "Spring 2024-"
 ---

-I will be working on the DCE MSOT Image Reconstruction Project with [Prof Umberto Villa](https://uvilla.github.io/) in the spring semester of 2024.
+I am working on Low rank tensor methods for efficient computational image reconstruction with [Prof Umberto Villa](https://uvilla.github.io/).

-The broad objective of this proposal is to develop novel and advanced computational and mathematical models to accurately estimate tumor perfusion rates from DCE MSOT images.
-The proposed methods will be assessed using retrospective DCE MSOT imaging data from a large cohort of mice undergoing radiotherapy.
+The broad objective of this work is to develop novel and advanced computational and mathematical models to accurately estimate tumor perfusion rates from Dynamic Contrast Enhanced Multispectral Optoacoustic Tomographic (DCE-MSOT) images.
+The proposed methods are validated in-silico using inverse crime studies.
+We also demonstrate the efficacy of these methods using in-vivo data, by achieving a 3x reduction in computational costs for the same level of accuracy compared to the current state-of-the-art methods.

-Briefly:

-- We will utilise matrix/tensor algorithms to denoise DCE MSOT images
-- We will try to extend the two-compartment linear standard model (**2C-LSM,** Hupple et al 2018) to account for tumor heterogenity
+I presented this [work](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/13412/134120I/A-low-rank-based-image-reconstruction-method-for-dynamic-contrast/10.1117/12.3047128.full) at the [SPIE](https://spie.org) Medical Imaging Conference, 2025 at San Diego.